lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ## APPLICATIONS OF EVOLUTION

-This section focusses on practical applications of the evolutionary theory, primarily in engineering, medicine and agriculture.
-It does *not* include applications of explaining aspects of biology itself, which are numerous. (["Nothing in biology makes sense except in the light of evolution"](https://en.wikipedia.org/wiki/Nothing_in_Biology_Makes_Sense_Except_in_the_Light_of_Evolution) - Theodosius Dobzhansky).
+This section focusses on practical applications of the evolutionary theory, primarily in engineering, medicine and agriculture. **It does not include applications of explaining aspects of biology itself**, which are numerous. (["Nothing in biology makes sense except in the light of evolution"](https://en.wikipedia.org/wiki/Nothing_in_Biology_Makes_Sense_Except_in_the_Light_of_Evolution) - Theodosius Dobzhansky).
 The utility of evolution serves as a 'proof of concept' that the theory aligns with reality.

 ### Protein Engineering